 The quality of education is horrendous!!
 The admin only cares about money and their curriculum is set up for student hardship and even failure.
 Everything is poorly taught by profs with very thick foreign accents and there is no time to properly review the material.
 We all end up cramming everything even when we keep up with our studies.

-The validity of reviews like this are questionable however, especially as posters (in the same thread) commented that these criticisms were true of most med schools (top-tier ones included!)…
+The validity of reviews like this is questionable however, especially as posters (in the same thread) commented that these criticisms were true of most med schools (top-tier ones included!)…

 I finished at MUA and did my rotations with plenty of Saba students.
 Most have matched into residency and are staff now.
 Every school cares about money, but they have a good track record from my first-hand observation.